 We used our softer-than-soft Cashmere Merino Bloom, whose downy halo cushions the variations in color and texture.
 Here, we alternated Dove Gray and Honey Pink, a combo that creates a sort of toasty haze that eludes definition.
 Sun on a pebbly beach from one angle and shadow on a sandy dune from another… Isn’t knitting amazing?

-This project designed for Purl Soho by Jake Canton.
+This project was designed for Purl Soho by Jake Canton.

 - Color A: 2 skeins of Purl Soho’s Cashmere Merino Bloom, 75% extra fine merino wool and 25% cashmere.
+Each skein is 218 yards/ 100 grams; approximately 436 yards required.
 We used Dove Gray.

 - Color B: 2 skeins of Cashmere Merino Bloom.
+Each skein is 218 yards/ 100 grams; approximately 436 yards required.
 We used Honey Pink.

 We also knit up a couple of more color ideas for some extra inspiration…